MattJohn21/All-Projects/README.md

 - 👋 Hi, I’m Matthew Johnson
 - 👀 I’m interested in coding , reading , chess, and video games
 - 🌱 I’m currently learning to code in  a few coding languages as I am studying to become a software engineering
-- 💞️ I’m looking to collaborate on pretty much anything thatcwill help me learn coding
+- 💞️ I’m looking to collaborate on pretty much anything that will help me learn coding
 - 📫 How to reach me via email Matthewj6283@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: coding is fun and i hope to make it a passion of mine